 Yeah, I know, pretty random.
-That statement has a tendency to piss off or confuse people.
-Especially coming from someone who works in technology, claims to be a Buddhist (it’s called “practicing” for a reason) and really tries not to use the word “hate” anymore.
+That statement tends to piss off or confuse people.
+Especially coming from someone who works in technology, claims to be a Buddhist (it’s called “practicing” for a reason), and tries not to use the word “hate” anymore.

 But seriously, fuck Thomas Edison.

 I’m not discounting his impact on the world at large; I just think the man was an asshole.
 We grow up being taught a lot of things in elementary school that we accept as truths that later in life, we often learn the horrible reality about.
 Need an example?
 Christopher Columbus was a brutal murder who discovered nothing, Gandhi beat his wife, and Sylvester Stallone is not that tall in person.

 People tend not to know the truth about Edison.
 The more I learn about him, the more respect I have for him as a businessman and the less respect I have for him as an actual human being.
 It doesn’t take much research to learn that Edison is a thief who ripped off the bulk of the work he is credited for and employed thugs to do his dirty work.